raphaelmansuy/tutorials/07_agent/02_chapter.md

 2. What's the difference between session state and user state?
 3. When would you use a Parallel Agent vs. a Sequential Agent?

+**Answers:**

-*(Answers: 1.
-LLM Agents, Workflow Agents, Custom Agents 2.
-Session state is conversation-specific, user state persists across all sessions 3.
-Parallel for concurrent tasks, Sequential for ordered processes)*
+1. LLM Agents, Workflow Agents, Custom Agents
+2. Session state is conversation-specific, user state persists across all sessions
+3. Parallel for concurrent tasks, Sequential for ordered processes

 ## Recent Updates & Installation